- Home

 We welcome private clients from across the UK seeking trusted, professional residential treatment in a compassionate setting.

-3️⃣ Aftercare and Relapse Prevention –Continue recovery through weekly support groups, ongoing support, ongoing counselling, and peer support networks.
-Relapse prevention strategies are provided to help you develop coping strategies, use coping strategies effectively, and prevent relapse, supporting long-term recovery as part of the overall treatment process.
+3️⃣ Aftercare and Relapse Prevention – Continue recovery through weekly support groups, ongoing counselling, and peer support networks that help you maintain long-term sobriety.

 What are the Signs of Ketamine Addiction